 - 1. SLTF application forms must be submitted via Social by 4pm on the relevant deadline date. - 2.
-Applications are reviewed by the Deputy Director (Training) a Student Representative (Hubs and Training) and the Manager of SGSSS.
+Applications are reviewed by the Deputy Director (Training) a Student Representative (Hubs and Training) and the Knowledge Exchange Manager or alternate for SGSSS.
 As part of the process, we may request a call (via online platform or telephone) to find out more details and to help us finalise our decision.
 Our decision is then submitted to the SGSSS Directorate for final approval.
 This process is typically completed within 3 weeks of the application deadline. - 3.
 Successful applicants are then issued an award letter and asked to submit a description of the event, if possible including the preliminary programme which can be advertised to students.
 They will also be asked for proof of their right to work (RTW) and set up on the University of Edinburgh system in order to receive payment (although RTW will be established prior to the event, payment will be made after the event has run). - 4.
 SGSSS will set up a registration system for each approved event to allow for attendance booking, monitoring and data collection.
-If you prefer, you can facilitate your own registration however the SGSSS must receive details of attendees, including their HEI, year of study and funding status to collate the data we require for the ESRC.
 We will also publicise the event through our website, social media, Social mailing lists and other external channels, as appropriate to the event and in collaboration with the event organiser, who is also expected to undertake active dissemination of their event through their networks. - 5.
 Regarding payment for event delivery, SGSSS will pay the individual(s).
 Please note, we will only pay for event delivery; we do not expect any additional associated costs. - 6.
 Before payment can be made, a list of attendees must be submitted within two weeks of the event along with a post-event evaluation.